> Peter Bellamy > Songs > Cells

 Tundra sang Cells in 1980 on their Greenwich Village album The Kentish Songster.
 They commented in their sleeve notes:

-Thanks to Martin Windsor for the tune and to Paddy Harris from whom we first head this crackling song.
+Thanks to Martin Winsor for the tune and to Paddy Harris from whom we first head this crackling song.
 It's from Rudyard Kipling's Barrack-Room Ballads and is the sorry tale of a poor squaddie led astray by the evils of drink.
 Every performance of the song evokes those halcyon days when we did a Saturday night pub residency in darkest Chatham.

 Jon Boden sang Cells as the 8 December 2010 entry of his project A Folk Song a Day.